We may earn commission from affiliate links →

 Head Back In Time At Akrotiri

-If you love history, you have to visit Akrotiri, a set of wonderfully preserved ruins.
-Here you’ll be able to look through a window of history, and you’ll be able to do it in so much more comfortable with cooler weather and fewer crowds.
+If you love history, you must visit Akrotiri, a set of wonderfully preserved ruins.
+Here you’ll be able to look through a window of history, and you’ll be able to do it so much more comfortably with cooler weather and fewer crowds.

-The site was initially covered in volcanic ash after the huge eruption, but that was a blessing in many ways because the ash actually preserved many of the buildings.
-It’s for that reason we can see them today in such fantastic condition.
+The site was initially covered in volcanic ash after the colossal eruption, but that was a blessing because the ash preserved many of the buildings.
+For that reason, we can see them today in such fantastic condition.

 If you’re worried about the rain, you don’t have to be here – there is a huge roof that protects you from sun, rain, wind, and anything else the weather wants to throw at you.